 The list of available subjects may change, depending on student demand.
 Other subjects are available through FarNet (eLearning School) or Te Kura (the Correspondence School).

 Students choose five/six subjects of study for NCEA Level 2.

 This list is not, however, exclusive.
-Students will be able to make up a course from Level 1 and 2 subjects, after consulting with Ms McKellar, Careers Manager or the Year 12 and 13 Dean, Mrs Cameron.
+Students will be able to make up a course from Level 1 and 2 subjects, after consulting with the Careers Adviser or the Year 12 and 13 Dean, Mrs Cameron.

-Check the university entrance requirments in the Handbook very carefully; they changed from 2014.
+Check the university entrance requirements in the Handbook very carefully; they changed from 2014.

-The following subjects are offered at Year 13: Biology, Calculus, Chemistry, Drama, English, Gateway, Star and Trades Support, Geography, Graphics and Design, Health, Hospitality, Music, Physical Education, Physics, Statistics with Modelling, Hard Materials Technology, Tourism, and Visual Art-Painting.
+The following subjects are offered at Year 13: Biology, Calculus, Chemistry, Drama, English, Gateway, Star and Trades Support, Geography, Graphics and Design, Health, Hospitality, Music, Physical Education, Physics, Statistics with Modelling, Hard Materials Technology, Tourism, Visual Art-Painting and Young Enterprise Scheme.
 Other subjects may be available through FarNet (eLearning School) or Te Kura (The Correspondence School).